Chart Color Schemes

 The level of residential development activity in Gympie - South was found to be higher than 90% of real estate markets across the country

-This suggests balanced supply and demand, leading to stable market conditions.
-New properties are constructed at an average expected cost of $296,000, which is below regional levels, indicating more affordable housing options for buyers.
-In FY26, $1.8 million in commercial development approvals have been recorded, suggesting a primary focus on residential development.
-Compared to the Rest of Qld, Gympie - South exhibits 140.0% higher construction activity per person, reflecting strong developer confidence in the location.
-New developments consist of 81.0% detached dwellings and 19.0% attached dwellings, maintaining the area's traditional low-density character with a focus on family homes.
+New properties are constructed at an average cost of $296,000, below regional levels, offering more affordable housing options.
+This financial year, $1.8 million in commercial development approvals have been recorded, suggesting a residential focus.
+Compared to the Rest of Qld, Gympie - South has 140.0% higher construction activity per person, reflecting strong developer confidence.
+New developments consist of 81.0% detached dwellings and 19.0% attached dwellings, maintaining the area's low-density character focused on family homes.
+With approximately 40 people moving in per approval, Gympie - South is a developing area.

 Frequently Asked Questions - Development